Child Care and Development Fund

 State of New Hampshire Child Care Emergency Plan

 This plan is a required by the OCC.
-The Plan has been developed to formalize the manner in which the State of New Hampshire Department of Health and Human Services (DHHS), Division of Economic and Housing Stability (DEHS), Bureau of Child Development and Head Start Collaboration (BCDHSC) will respond to and recover from emergencies affecting children, families, child care providers, and key stakeholders within New Hampshire
+The Child Care Emergency Plan has been developed to formalize the manner in which the State of New Hampshire Department of Health and Human Services (DHHS), Division of Economic and Housing Stability (DEHS), Bureau of Child Development and Head Start Collaboration (BCDHSC) will respond to and recover from emergencies affecting children, families, child care providers, and key stakeholders within New Hampshire

 State of New Hampshire Market Rate Surveys